Swimming Pool Blog

 Plumbing of a Pool Heat Pump

 Heat pumps are very easy to plumb, just one pipe going in, and one pipe coming out.
 You will need some basic PVC plumbing fittings, 90's, 45's and couplings - plus several feet of pipe, a hacksaw, and PVC glue and primer.
-Use union connections on the outside of the heater, to allow you to drain the heat pump, for winterizing or repair.
+Union connections are standard equipment with most heat pumps, and allow you to drain the heat pump, for winterizing or repair.
+Most heat pump unions are 2" or 1.5", so you can connect either size PVC pipe.

-Find a spot on the return line, on the pipe that has left the filter and is carrying water back to the pool.
+Find a spot on the return line, on the pipe exiting the filter and carrying water back to the pool.
 The spot you cut on the pipe (with the hacksaw) should be before any chlorinator, salt system or purifier unit.
 Cut out a few inches of pipe, and with the use of the PVC fittings and the pipe (flexible or rigid Schedule 40 PVC pipe), run the pipe in and out of the heat pump, priming and gluing all fittings securely.

 Wiring of a Pool Heat Pump